rhesusminus/appointments/README.md

 Server: Node.js, express, ...

 ## usage
 Clone the repo and do `npm install` in the client and the server folders.
-Run `nm run dev` in the server-folder and `npm run start` in the client-folder to start developmenting or testing.
+Run `npm run dev` in the server-folder and `npm run start` in the client-folder to start developmenting or testing.
 Default user is `a@a.com` and password is `password`.